Get in Touch

 • Configuring the X server

-• Starting the X Window System
+• Launching the X Window System

-• Starting an X session with gdm
+• Starting an X session with GDM

 • Customizing the X session (classic method)

-• Customizing the X session (new method)
+• Customizing the X session (modern method)

-• Connecting a remote X client via SSH
+• Connecting remote X clients via SSH

-• Securing X terminals over the Internet
+• Using secure X terminals over the Internet

-• Utilizing X applications
+• X applications overview

 • X office applications